sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+January 2022: I accepted the offer to be part of the scientific program committee at CFE CmStatistics.
+London, Dec 2022.

+January 2022: An applied [Paper](https://www.mdpi.com/2075-5309/12/2/108}) was accepted at Buildings.

 December 2021: We submitted a [Paper](https://sayarkarmakar.github.io/publications/safehavens.pdf) on forecasting analysis for sources of geopolitical risk.

 December 2021: I accepted an invitation for an invited talk at Statfin 2022, ISI Bangalore.